groupdocs-annotation/GroupDocs.Annotation-Docs/java/annotation-basics/add-annotation-to-the-document/_index.md

 ### Add annotation to the document

-**[GroupDocs.Annotation](https://products.groupdocs.com/annotation/java)** allows to apply various annotation types to the different document formats.
+[GroupDocs.Annotation](https://products.groupdocs.com/annotation/java) allows you to apply various annotation types to the different document formats.
 Supported annotations list is described in a table below.

 ### List of supported annotations